 - While you pasta is cooking, heat 1 tbsp. of olive oil in a large pan over medium heat and cook your pancetta until there is virtually no visible fat, add garlic and a pinch of chilli flakes if using and cook for 1 minute, then add half of your basil and tomatoes, bring to a boil, then turn the heat down and let it simmer until pasta is cooked.

-- When your pasta is cooked al dente, drain it while reserving a cup of water you cooked your pasta in.
+- When your pasta is cooked al dente and drain it.
 Put your pasta into the sauce along with the remaining basil leaves.
 I don't slice basil leaves, I just tear them as I like bigger pieces.

 - Then simply tear your fresh mozzarella ball with your hands directly into the pan with pasta.

-- Gently stir fresh mozzarella into your pasta over low heat, add a splash of reserved water if your sauce is getting a bit dry.
+- Gently stir fresh mozzarella into your pasta over low heat until the cheese starts to melt.
 Take off the heat as soon as mozzarella melts and turns stringy, it will only take a couple of minutes.
+(It's okay to have a few unmelted pieces here and there.)

 - Serve immediately topped with a bit of freshly grated Parmesan.